mdsalik728/simon-says-game/README.md

-this is a simon says game. remember the pattern of the buttons  flashing and click that pattern from initial stage.
+#this is a simon says game. remember the pattern of the buttons  flashing and click that pattern from initial stage.
+#one of the first projects